han-yaeger/yaeger-tutorial/README.md

         super("sprites/swordfish.png", location, new Size(225, 81));
     }
 ```
-Notice how we call `super()` and pass the *image*, the *location* and the *size* to the constructor of the SuperClass.
+Notice how we call `super()` and pass the *image*, the *location* and the *size* to the constructor of the Super Class.

 ### Animate the `Swordfish`
 Since the Swordfish is a `DynamicSpriteEntity`, we can let it move around the Scene.
 To do this, we will need to
 set both the *direction* and *speed*.
-The *direction* will be an angle in degrees, where 0 means upwards.
+The *direction* will be an angle in degrees, where 0 denotes upwards.
 For
-convinience Yaeger supplies a method to set both values at once:
+convenience, Yaeger supplies a method to set both values at once.

 :computer: Add the following method-call to the constructor of `Swordfish`, just after the call to `super`:
 ```java
         setMotionTo(2, 270d);
 ```
 :arrow_forward: Run the game again.
-You should now see a Swordfish that swims from right to left and disappears of the
+You should now see a Swordfish that swims from right to left and then disappears of the
 screen.

-### Make the `Swordfish` swim in circles
+### Make the Swordfish swim in circles
-Now we would like to add behaviour that notifies us when the Swordfish has left te Scene.
+Now we would like to add behaviour that notifies us when the Swordfish has left the Scene.
 That way we can place
-him to the right of the Scene, and make him reappear and continue this loop.
+him to the right of the Scene, and make him reappear and continue his path.

-As seen before, adding behaviour is done by implementing the correct Interface.
-For this use case, Yaeger supplies
+As seen before, adding behaviour is being done by implementing the correct interface.
+In this case, Yaeger supplies
 the interface `SceneBorderCrossingWatcher`.

-:computer: Let `Swordfish` implement the interface `SceneBorderCrossingWatcher` and use the following event handler:
+:computer: Let `Swordfish` implement the interface `SceneBorderCrossingWatcher` and implement the event handler in the
+following way:

 ```java
     @Override
     public void notifyBoundaryCrossing(SceneBorder border) {
         setOriginX(getSceneWidth());
     }
 ```

 :arrow_forward: Run the game again and see what happens.
-To also change the y-coordinate at which the swordfish
+To also change the y-coordinate at which the Swordfish
-reappears, you can also add the following method call: ` setOriginY(new Random().nextInt((int) getSceneHeight() - 81));`
+reappears, you can  add the following method call: ` setOriginY(new Random().nextInt((int) getSceneHeight() - 81));`
+to the handler.

 ## Add Hanny to the Game
 The player will control Hanny by using the arrow keys.
 Again we will use a `DynamicSpriteEntity`.

-:computer: Create a new Class for `Hanny` in the same package as `SwordFish` .
-Make sure `Hanny is placed at the
+:computer: Create a new Class for Hanny in the same package as SwordFish .
+Make sure Hanny is being placed at the
-top-left corner of the Scene.
+top left corner of the Scene.

 <img align="right" src="src/main/resources/sprites/hanny.png">

 You might notice that the image of Hanny contains two Hannies.
 This approach is a standard way to animate a figure
 in a game.
-The image itself contains multiple sprites and the Game Engine is responsible for showing only one of those sprites.
+The image itself contains multiple sprites, and the Game Engine is responsible for showing only one of
+those sprites, or cycling through them to create the impression of movement.

-Yaeger suports this through its `DynamicSpriteEntity`, by explicitly stating the number of spites and image contains.
+Yaeger supports this through its `DynamicSpriteEntity`, by explicitly stating the number of spites an image contains.
-By default a `DynamicSpriteEntity` assumes the image contains only one sprite, but by calling the correct constructor, we
+By default, a `DynamicSpriteEntity` assumes the image contains only one sprite, but by calling the correct constructor,
-can change this.
+we can change this.

 :computer: With this in mind, the constructor of `Hanny` should look like: